 Samantha Farinella is a New York City-based filmmaker and founder of One Angry Woman Productions.

 Her first feature documentary, Left Lane, won eight awards including honors in New Zealand, Paris and New York.
-It was featured in over forty festivals including Galway's International Film Festival, Frameline in San Francisco and Out in Africa (South Africa's Gay and Lesbian Film Festival).
+It received official selection in over fifty national and international festivals including: San Francisco's Frameline, Out in Africa (South Africa's Gay and Lesbian Film Festival), Galway Film Fleadh, Barcelona's Kosmopolis and opening night at Boston's LGBT Film Festival.

 Christie George (Producer)